 Stores well.
 This quinoa veggie soup refrigerates well, making it perfect for meal prep and make-ahead meals.
 It’s also freezer-friendly!

 We start with the basics, carrot, celery, and onion, and add in fresh zucchini, a can of corn, tomatoes, beans, and dry quinoa.

 To flavor it all we add chili powder, cumin, garlic powder, a couple of bay leaves, and a well-flavored vegetable broth.

 You may even have almost everything on hand.

 You’ll find the flavor to be warming (not spicy) with a hint of sweetness from the corn.
 It’s a simply delicious and cozy soup!

 P.S.
-If you are one of those who is wary of quinoa, you will love it in soups.
+If you are one of those who are wary of quinoa, you will love it in soups.
 Those who don’t care for it have probably never had it cooked properly.
-I’m here to tell you that adding it to soups is a fool proof way to cook quinoa.
+I’m here to tell you that adding it to soups is a foolproof way to cook quinoa.
 It’s a wonderful addition to your healthy lifestyle and I know if you give it a try in soups you will love it!

 Once everything is added to the crockpot, set it and forget it.

 Serve your soup with diced avocado and fresh chopped cilantro.
 Easy and delicious!

 - A Very Good Vegan Split Pea Soup